 In order to better serve families exposed to domestic violence, CCADV is committed to improving collaboration between the criminal justice system, child protection system and CCADV’s domestic violence advocates.

-For more information about our services for children, please contact Marie Kenny, Healthcare and Member Services Coordinator, at (860) 282-7899 or email@example.com.
+For more information about our services for children, please contact Marie Kenny, Director of Health Integration and Children's Services, at (860) 282-7899 or email@example.com.